rphlo/karttapullautin/README.md

 In addition to its performance and accuracy, With its powerful features and fast results, Rusty-Pullauta is a must-have tool for anyone working with LIDAR data to generate orienteering maps.

-### Note: The original perl script hasnt been completly ported to rust and few steps are still executed with the old perl script, however you will be able to use this program to to generate maps from start to finish.
+### Note: The original perl script has not been yet completly ported to rust and few steps are still executed with the old perl script, however you will be able to use this program to to generate maps from start to finish.

 ## Usage